isomerpages/govtech-gobusiness-main/_run-and-grow/licences-and-permits/browse-licences-by-agency.md

 Select a government agency to see its licences and apply for them.

+- To find a licence to renew/amend, refer to [this list](/licences/renew-amend-licence/?src=lic_list_writeup) instead
-This is a list of licences you can apply for.
-If you are looking to renew a licence, you can [find licences to renew or amend here](/licences/renew-amend-licence/?src=lic_list_writeup).
-If you’re not sure which licences you need, browse our [list of e-Advisers for licences](/licences/find-licence-by-sector/?src=lic_list_writeup) to get licence recommendations.
+- To get recommendations on licences you need, browse our [list of e-Advisers for licences](/licences/find-licence-by-sector/?src=lic_list_writeup)

 {% include overview-licence.html notice=site.data.ov018-licence-browse-all %}